InspireCraft/ProjectOMG/doc/design/high_level_design_document.md

    - The codebase should be modular and well-documented to facilitate easy maintenance and updates.

-7. **Portability**:
-   - The game should be easily portable to different platforms in the future, including potential support for mobile devices.

 ### Optional features

 1. **Controller support**: The game should optionally support game controllers.